 How We Price Land in Gilchrist County

-We do not price Gilchrist County land like generic Florida inventory.
+We don't price Gilchrist County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in Gilchrist County currently averages $5,000–$12,000 per acre, placing it in the lower pricing tier among Florida's 67 counties.

 Access, frontage, and easements